jbettencourt10/cs326-final-iota/docs/final.md

   - Github: `tmtrinh`

 ## User Interface:
+- `index.html`: This page is the landing page for the website.
+This page allows logged out users to see trending items for all mediums, which include books, movies, music, and TV shows.
+- `list.html`: This is the primary page for logged in users.
+Here, a user can view, and update their list.
+It also includes a trending list of media similar to `index.html`.
+- `account.html`: This page is the account settings for a logged in user.
+It allows a user to change their password and full name.
+- `search.html`: This page is the page for search results and allows a user to add media entries to a user's list.
+- `sign-up.html`: This page allows users to input information to create a user account for MyMediaMix.
+- `analytics.html`: This page shows the analytics relevant to a user's media consumption.

 ## APIs:
--  **/register** (POST): Adds user to database with relevant information if no errors occur (account already exists, etc.).
+-  **/register (POST)**: Adds user to database with relevant information if no errors occur (account already exists, etc.).
 -  **/changeName**: Changes user full name in database from current full name to new user-input full name.
 -  **/changePassword**: Changes user salt and hash in database from current hash and salt to new hash and salt based on user-input password.
--  **/login** (POST): Attempts to authenticate a user based on user-input credentials and redirects them to `list.html` if successful.
+-  **/login (POST)**: Attempts to authenticate a user based on user-input credentials and redirects them to `list.html` if successful.
--  **/add**: Adds a particular media entry to MediaEntries table
+-  **/add**: Adds a particular media entry to MediaEntries table associated with currently logged in user (used with + button).
--  **/getList**: Redirects a user to `search.html` with the information given by the user if they are logged in.
-Otherwise, redirects to `index.html`.
--  **/updateItem**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
--  **/accountAge**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
--  **/itemCount**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
--  **/itemsStarted**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
--  **/averageTime**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
--  **/averageRating**: Redirects a user to `analytics.html` with relevant analytics for a user session if they are logged in.
-Otherwise, they are redirected to `index.html`.
+-  **/getList**: Gets all media entries from MediaEntries table associated with particular logged in user.
+-  **/updateItem**: Updates user rating in MediaEntries table associated with particular user and media title to user-input rating.
+-  **/accountAge**: Calculates account age of currently logged in user using CreationTime column in Users table.
+-  **/itemCount**: Calculates total number of entries on a user's list by running PSQL query on MediaEntries table.
+-  **/itemsStarted**: Calculates total number of entries on currently logged in user's InProgress list existent in MediaEntries table.
+-  **/averageTime**: Calculates average time for currently logged in user to move an item from their inProgress list to their Completed list.
+-  **/averageRating**: Calculates average rating of currently logged in user among all media entries on all of their lists.

 ## Database: